Chaos theory: Introduction

 Chaos theory concerns deterministic systems which are predictable for some amount of time and then appear to become random.
 The amount of time for which the behavior of a chaotic system can be effectively predicted depends on three things: How much uncertainty can be tolerated in the forecast, how accurately its current state can be measured, and a time scale depending on the dynamics of the system, called the Lyapunov time.
-Some examples of Lyapunov times are: Chaotic electrical circuits, about 1 millisecond; weather systems, a few days (unproven); the inner solar system, 4 to 5 million years.
+Some examples of Lyapunov times are: Chaotic electrical circuits, about 1 millisecond; weather systems, a few days (but unproven); the inner solar system, 4 to 5 million years.
 In chaotic systems, the uncertainty in a forecast increases exponentially with elapsed time.
 Hence, mathematically, doubling the forecast time more than squares the proportional uncertainty in the forecast.
 This means, in practice, a meaningful prediction cannot be made over an interval of more than two or three times the Lyapunov time.
 When meaningful predictions cannot be made, the system appears random.